 One of the questions I am often asked in the shop and by customers I am designing pieces for, is where in the world the stones in their jewellery pieces come from.
 And my answer is of course, all around the world.
 But there are some very special places that some of these gems are found, so we have included some of them in this post.

-If you happen to be travelling in these parts of the world, you might want to find out more or even purchase some gems from their country of origin to have made into unique pieces of jewellery.
+If you happen to be travelling in these parts of the world, you might want to find out more or even purchase some gems from their country of origin to have them made into unique pieces of jewellery.

 In this journey, we'll explore the countries that yield some of the most popular and sought-after gemstones, each bearing a story of its own.